The 9 Best Bikes for Heavy Riders (Up to 550 lbs!)

 What is a good bike for an overweight person?

-Simply put, a good bike for a heavy person should have a sturdy frame, wheels, and a high weight limit.
-While mountain bikes, particularly fat bikes, are generally more suitable for heavy riders due to their more robust construction and wide tires than road bikes, it’s not that straightforward.
+Simply put, a good bike for a heavy person should have a sturdy frame, wheels, and a high weight limit (over 250 lbs [113 kg]).
+Mountain bikes, especially fat bikes like Mongoose Dolomite, are generally better suited for heavy riders.
+This is due to their sturdier construction and wider tires than road bikes.

 Below, you will find bikes with a weight limit of at least 300 lbs.
 Some of them can even carry up to 550 lbs!